Looking for assistance?

 TRIO at UNT

 Congress established a series of programs to help FAFSA eligible students enter and complete college.
 These programs are funded under Title IV of the Higher Education Act of 1965 and are referred to as the TRIO Programs (initially just three programs).
-TRIO programs help students succeed academically and persist to graduation.
+TRIO programs serve low-income, first-generation, and students with disabilities by providing academic support to persist through graduation.

 Staff Spotlight